 In recent history, granulation technology emerged as a promising technology for manufacturing high-grade fertilizer.
 Discovered in 1965, the ammonium granulator was patented by Frank Nielson.
 Nielson worked within the Tennessee Valley Authority which partly evolved into the International Fertilizer Development Center.
 The work done by the TVA resulted in a competitor for prilling in the large-scale finishing of Chemical Fertilizers .

 In the granulation process, small particles are bound together to create granules.
-Both melt and binding agent, are fed as a mist of small droplets into the granulator.
+Both melt and a binding agent, are fed as a mist of small droplets into the granulator.
 Small seed particles feed on the mist of droplets until the desired granule is formed.
-The rotating drum and high air velocities allow for efficient wetting, drying and energy transportation.
+The rotating drum and high air velocities allow for efficient wetting, drying, and energy transportation.

-After 50 years of innovation in the field of granulation and more than 200 in the field of prilling, both technologies have evolved into mature finishing technologies which are operated around the world.
+After 50 years of innovation in the field of granulation and more than 200 in the field of prilling, both technologies have evolved into mature finishing technologies that are operated around the world.
 But after all these years of research and development, is it possible to make a distinction between the different products?
 And what are the benefits and drawbacks in the process of both state-of-the-art prillers and granulators?
 Lastly, what can both technologies learn from each other to move towards a better practice of finishing fertilizer?

 Comparing the Products